 6. Ski in Santa Fe:

-There are numerous sites for skiing in Santa Fe, one of the most vibrant cities in the world.
+There are numerous sites for skiing in Santa Fe, one of the safest cities to travel in US.

 With powdery tracks, sunny days, and breathtaking Rockies views, northern New Mexico has some of the best skiing in the Southwest.
 Santa Fe is home to some of the top skiing areas in the Southwest!